grafana/synthetic-monitoring-agent/README.md

 -------------
 We release 2 versions of the [Docker image](https://hub.docker.com/r/grafana/synthetic-monitoring-agent) for the agent, depending on whether or not Chromium is installed in the environment for use in browser checks.

 Variants with the browser installed are tagged with the suffix `*-browser`.
 These images are substantially larger and shouldn't be used unless you need the browser functionality to keep memory requirements minimal.

-These are built using the same multi-stage Dockerfile, so be aware that `Docker build` scripts failing to specify a build target will produce the larger image every time.
+Images are built using the same multi-stage `Dockerfile`:
-* Without chromium: `docker build --target release .`
+* To build the container image *without* the Chromium web browser included: `docker build . -t synthetic-monitoring-agent:latest`
-* With chromium: `docker build .` or `docker build --target with-browser .`
+* To build the container image *with* the Chromium web browser included: `docker build . --target with-browser -t synthetic-monitoring-agent:latest-browser`

 Signals